-The Department offers majors in Advertising, Public Relations, and Public Relations Advertising and Applied Communication (PRAAC).
+The Department offers a BS in Public Relations Advertising and Applied Communication (PRAAC).
 Approximately 30 percent of a student’s course work is within the School.
 The purpose is to provide professional career entry skills as well as a broader understanding of communication processes and techniques and their impact on society.

 Emphasis is placed on a broad range of knowledge.
 In keeping with the standards required of nationally-accredited mass communication programs for graduation, all students must take a minimum of 72 semester hours outside the field of journalism and mass communication (actual number will vary by major); a minimum of 65 of those hours must be in the liberal arts.

 Additionally, students will select an area of concentration outside the field of communication to pursue in depth.
 Advisors in the Communication Department can provide recommendations for students with particular career goals.